Languages with Type Inference: OCaml, Scala, Haskell

 none

-function in infix position none unary methods can be used as binary operators add x y = x + y
+function in infix position none add x y = x + y

 composition f x = x + 2